Inclusion Leader: Mrs Wendy McNerney.

 We constantly monitor and review the type of additional and different support / provision provided in our school to ensure that it is having the required and expected impact.
 Staff in school are adept in identifying when support / provision is ineffective and will adapt and change this as necessary.

 On occasion, it is necessary for the school to access further advice, information and recommendations from external agencies.
+We work closely with many external agencies who provide us with additional guidance and support us so that we can best meet the needs of all the pupils in our school.

 We understand and recognise that it can feel very stressful and upsetting when you feel that your child has a complex need which will require them to have additional and different support for a longer period of time, within an educational setting.
 While the process of diagnosing some medical or physical issues are clear and easy, for example, asthma or diabetes; the process for diagnosing more complex or neurodevelopmental disorders can take much longer.